abissgr/calipso-hub/docs/scrud_howto.md

 ### Advanced Model Configuration

 The following is a list of static model type members used to configure the UI.
+You can also override the static getter for each of the following if the declarative approach is not sufficient for your needs.

 Static member | Description
 -------------- | ---------|--
+pathFragment   | The model type's <e>Entity URL Fragment</e>, e.gl "books", "users" etc.
 typeName       | The model type as a string, e.g. "Calipso.model.GenericModel" label          | A descriptive label, e.g. "generic model" public         | Whether the routes arew public by default, default is false businessKey    |  The model identifier.
-The identifier may be either a primary or business key, depending on your server side implementation.
-The default property name in client side models is "name".
-You can override GenericModel.businessKey to define another property name. layoutViewType | The LayoutView type for this model layoutOptions  | The options to pass in the model LayoutView collectionViewType | The CollectionView type for this model itemViewType   | The ItemView type for this model reportViewType | The Report View type for this model
+The identifier may be either a primary or business key, depending on yourYou can override GenericModel.businessKey to define another property name. layoutViewType | The LayoutView type for this model.
+The default is Calipso.view.ModelDrivenSearchLayout. collectionViewType | The CollectionView type for this model.
+The default is Calipso.view.ModelDrivenCollectionGridView. itemViewType   | The ItemView type for this model.
+The default is Calipso.view.GenericFormView. reportViewType | The Report View type for this model.
+The default is Calipso.view.ModelDrivenReportView.

 [calipso-hub-framework]:calipso-hub-framework